 This policy deals only with the percentage of aid that is earned by a student.
 Charges incurred by a student who withdraws from the university are determined in accordance with the Institutional Refund Policy.

-All matriculated undergraduate students that wish to withdraw from the university must do so by contacting the Student and Academic Life office.
+All matriculated undergraduate students that wish to withdraw from the university must do so by contacting Student Affairs.
 The official date of withdrawal for this policy is the date that you begin the official withdrawal process, or the date that you officially notify the university of your intent to withdraw.

 Refund of Federal Title IV Financial Aid will be based on the date you completely withdraw from the university.
 During the first 60% of the semester you earns Title IV funds in direct proportion to the length of time that you remained enrolled.